Stonyhurst College: Stonyhurst Association

 After less formal arrangements had been made for many years, the Association was formed in 1879.
 In 1985, it was granted charitable status by the Charity Commission.
-Its primary objective is to foster a strong spirit of union amongst past pupils and friends of Stonyhurst, with a strong charitable emphasis.
+Its primary objective is to foster a strong spirit of union among past pupils and friends of Stonyhurst, with a strong charitable emphasis.

 Alumni

 Stonyhurst has educated prominent individuals in many areas, from statesmen to sportsmen, and actors to archbishops.
 Seven alumni have been awarded the Victoria Cross, the highest award for gallantry; paintings of them adorn the walls of the Top Refectory in the school.
 The school's alumni include three saints, twelve Beati, seven archbishops, seven Victoria Cross winners, a Peruvian president, a Bolivian president, a New Zealand prime minister, a signatory of the American Declaration of Independence and several writers, sportsmen, and politicians.